 The time pressure

-Leaving questions which is beyond the abilities of an aspirant can save the much needed time which can thereby be used in solving other doable questions.
+Leaving questions that are beyond the abilities of an aspirant can save the much needed time which can thereby be used in solving other doable questions.
 This habit is something very different from the board exams where a student is advised to do every question.
 Doing away with this habit may take some time.
 So, while practicing at home take care of it.
-There has to be a clear cut difference which aspirants should keep in their mind about strategies to be used in this exam CLAT.
+There has to be a clear cut difference which aspirants should keep in their minds about strategies to be used in this exam CLAT.
 And any rigid mindsets can be very detrimental.